okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rate-limits/index.md

 | [Management](/docs/reference/rl-global-mgmt/)                     | 980              | 5,200            | 5,200   | 5,200      | 7,000                 |
 | [Other endpoints](/docs/reference/rl-global-other-endpoints/)     | 1,000            | 6,000            | 6,000   | 6,000      | 10,000                |

 If any org-wide rate limit is exceeded, an HTTP 429 status code is returned.
 You can anticipate hitting the rate limit by checking [Okta's rate limiting headers](/docs/reference/rl-best-practices/#check-your-rate-limits-with-okta-s-rate-limit-headers).
-Additionally, if you have a One App or Enterprise organization, the Admin Console displays a banner, and you are sent an email notification when your org approaches its rate limit.
+Additionally, you are sent an email notification when your org approaches its rate limit.

 > **Notes:**
 >